Why Breaking up With Someone Shouldn’t Wait for After the Holidays—Pandemic or Not

 The answer, according to Megan Stubbs, EdD, a board-certified sexologist and relationship expert, is no. “I’m very pro rip-the-Band-Aid-off,” she says.
 “If you’re unhappy in the relationship, you’re only going to prolong things by waiting until after the holidays are over.”
+And that's true regardless of whether there's a pandemic.
 Obviously, certain variables can affect whether or not you choose to end a relationship, like what the issue actually is and how long you’ve been together.
-But Dr. Stubbs is clear: In the majority of these cases, it’s better to end things now instead of waiting, even though it’s never easy breaking up with someone.
+But Dr. Stubbs is clear: In the majority of these cases, it’s better to end things now instead of waiting, even though it's never easy breaking up with someone.

 “If you’re unhappy in the relationship, you’re only going to prolong things by waiting until after the holidays are over.” —Megan Stubbs, EdD, sexologist and relationship expert

-The best way to go about this is simply to sit down your S.O. and be honest (and definitely not over the phone or via text, Dr. Stubbs says).
-Explain your reasons for calling it quits, and acknowledge that you’re aware it’s a hard time of year to process this kind of change—for both of you.
-Sure, it won’t be an easy conversation, but hopefully it’ll be authentic and save you both a certain amount of anguish you would have experienced while putting off the inevitable.
-Furthermore, allowing this person to move into the new year without an unhappy partner (that’s you) might just be the best gift you could give.
+The best way to go about breaking up with someone during the holidays is simply to sit down together for a conversation and to lead with honesty.
+Explain your reasons for wanting to call it quits, and acknowledge that you're aware it's a hard time of year to process this kind of change—for both of you.
+Sure, it won't be an easy conversation, but hopefully it'll be authentic and save you both a certain amount of anguish you would have experienced while putting off the inevitable.
+Furthermore, allowing this person to move into the New Year without an unhappy partner (that's you) might just be the best gift you could give.

 Loading More Posts...